+In the December issue of Drew magazine, Barrymore discussed her initial decision to get sober in greater detail, as well as the impact it's made on her life three years later.
 She described her journey in an especially candid edition of the publication's "Take Care of Yourself" essay.
 Per Entertainment Tonight, the "Never Been Kissed" star called her sobriety "one of the most liberating things in my journey of life" and a true act of self love.
 She also encouraged her readers to make space for similar acts of self-care this holiday season.

 "One of the bravest things you can do is slay those dragons and finally change an awful cycle in which you've found yourself stuck.
-For me, it was to stop drinking," Barrymore writes.
+For me, it was to stop drinking," Barrymore wrote.
 She adds that on a personal level, giving up alcohol was a way for her "to finally become free of the torture of guilt and dysfunction."
 While not everyone needs to ditch alcohol specifically, the point, according to Barrymore, is simply acknowledging that it's alright to make yourself a priority.
-"I truly believe so much love goes outward," she continues in her essay.
+"I truly believe so much love goes outward," she continued in her essay.
 "It can feel selfish to turn that spotlight on ourselves.
 To make room for me?
 It just doesn't track sometimes."

-"During the holidays, when we spend so much energy trying to measure up to the picture-perfect standards set by the Norman Rockwells of the world, I'd like for you to try to remember to give yourself a pass — a hug, as it were — and I will try, too," Barrymore writes.
+"During the holidays, when we spend so much energy trying to measure up to the picture-perfect standards set by the Norman Rockwells of the world, I'd like for you to try to remember to give yourself a pass — a hug, as it were — and I will try, too," Barrymore wrote.
 "Take a moment, take a breath, and give yourself a squeeze.
 We're all just doing our best out here.
 And that in and of itself is something to celebrate."